Two children colouring together at a table

 Crayons (ages 2–5)

 Crayons are the natural starting point for young children.
 Thick, triangular-grip crayons are ideal for ages 2–3, as they are difficult to break and easier for immature grips to hold.
 Standard crayons are fine from age 3 upwards.
 Look for strong, vibrant colour payoff — cheap crayons that produce faint, waxy marks are genuinely demotivating.
 Washable is a sensible choice for under-5s.
-See our full review of best crayons for toddlers by age and grip stage for tested comparisons.

 Felt-tip markers and fibre tips (ages 4–8)

 Felt tips produce the most satisfying, vibrant results of all colouring tools — which is why most children gravitate towards them.
 The trade-off is bleed-through on thin paper, so book quality matters.
 Washable felt tips (Crayola Supertips are a near-universal favourite) are a good default.
 Avoid ultra-fine tips for children under 6, as the precision required becomes frustrating.
 Dual-tip markers with a broad and fine end are excellent value for older children who want variety.
-For a full breakdown of real washability and brand comparisons, see our guide to best washable pens for kids.

 Coloured pencils (ages 6 and above)